romybompart/Adafruit_CircuitPython_MCP23Sxx/README.rst

 Installing from PyPI
 ====================

-It is not available yet, since I just created this independetly from the MCP230xx library from adafruit.
+It is not available yet, since I just created this independently from the MCP230xx library from adafruit.
 I hope they can upload this to pypi.

 Download to your project